bitrix24/b24restdocs/api-reference/entity/entities/entity-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- required parameters are not specified
+- required parameter specifications are missing
-- examples are missing
+- examples are absent
-- response in case of error is absent
+- response in case of error is missing

 {% endnote %}